-Bubba Watson Golf Swing Analysis
+Bubba Watson Golf Swing Analysis - Golf Monthly Top 25 Coach

 Bubba Watson is one of golf’s most interesting characters, and his golf swing is one of, if not the, most unique on Tour.

-The two-time Masters champion recently captured his 11th PGA Tour title at the WGC-Dell Technologies Match Play and has re-found his form of previous years in 2018.
+The two-time Masters champion recently captured his 12th PGA Tour title at the Travelers Championship and has re-found his form of previous years in 2018.

 Bubba loves to shape the ball, more than any other pro, and particularly enjoys hitting a fade.
 He’s also one of the PGA Tour’s longest hitters.